Analysis | An unusually easy Trump debunking: There was no suspicious vote dump in Wisconsin

 The media was present and recorded the scene.

-The total in Trump’s tweet wasn’t all of the votes from Milwaukee county, but it would account for most of them.
+The total in Trump’s tweet wasn’t all of the votes from Milwaukee County, but it would account for most of them.
 Joe Biden won the county by a nearly 183,000-vote margin overall, with most of them registering as soon as the Milwaukee votes were added to the state’s total.
-Just like that, Trump’s lead eroded — because ballots from a county that ended up constituting about 14 percent of the total votes in the state were suddenly added in.
+Just like that, Trump’s lead eroded — because ballots from a county that ended up constituting about 14 percent of the total votes in the state were suddenly added.

 Nor is that margin suspicious.
 Let’s compare county-level results from 2020 to the results in 2016.
-In most counties (50 of 72), the margin shifted to Biden’s advantage relative to four years ago.
+In most counties (50 of 72), the margin shifted to Biden’s advantage, relative to four years ago.
 That includes the state’s three most-populous counties: Milwaukee, Waukesha and Dane.

 In general, though, the margins in each county were similar to what they were four years ago.
 Hillary Clinton won Milwaukee County by 163,000 votes; Biden won it by 183,000.
 Trump won Waukesha County by 63,000 votes in 2016; he won it by 56,000 votes in 2020.
 Each of those is about a 12 percent change.

-In Milwaukee, the increase in votes cast for Biden relative to Trump was actually more modest than it was in Dane or Waukesha.
-Biden got about 10 percent more votes than did Clinton in Milwaukee, while Trump got 8 percent more votes than he did four years ago there.
-In Waukesha, Biden got 31 percent more votes than Clinton, while Trump improved only by 12 percent.
+In Milwaukee, the increase in votes cast for Biden relative to Trump was more modest than it was in Dane or Waukesha.
+Biden received about 10 percent more votes than did Clinton in Milwaukee, while Trump got 8 percent more votes than he did four years ago there.
+In Waukesha, Biden received 31 percent more votes than Clinton, while Trump improved by 12 percent.
 In Dane County, the increases were 20 percent and 11 percent, respectively.

 So, to recap: